 The other person, in a way, ceases to be a person and is, instead, an object to be molded into the critic's way of looking at the world.

 That said, a relationship without dialogue, without one person being able to express a concern, is also an unhealthy place.
 Suppressed thoughts and feelings lead to passive-aggressive behavior or the gradual dissolution of affection for one another.

-The path out of this relational trap is to first take on an approach of zero negativity: for both parties to commit absolutely to refraining from put-downs, negative comments and behaviors.
-It's imperative that both members of a couple make a strict commitment to this approach.
-Not just temporarily, but always.
+The path out of this relational trap is to first take on an approach of zero negativity in order for both parties to commit absolutely to refraining from put-downs, negative comments, and behaviors.
+It's imperative that both members of a couple make a strict commitment to this approach — not just temporarily, but always.

 As the activated fear in the lizard brain diminishes, both people will begin to feel safe with one another, which is the primary and most important foundation of a healthy relationship.